 When are gas fees needed on OpenSea?

-When you send crypto to another wallet or purchase an NFT on OpenSea, you'll need enough ETH in your wallet to pay for gas fees.
+When you send NFTs to another wallet or purchase an NFT using OpenSea, you'll need enough ETH in your wallet to pay for gas fees.

-There are two categories of user actions that will result in ETH gas fees on OpenSea.
+There are two categories of user actions that result in ETH gas fees on OpenSea:

 - One-time fees

 As we mentioned above, there are a few one-time fees you'll have to pay when using Ethereum for the first time.
-These transactions are required to grant transaction permissions between your wallet and OpenSea.
+These transactions are required to grant certain permissions for your wallet to interact with Seaport.

-Suppose the item you are listing was not minted on OpenSea but through a custom NFT collection contract (like Bored Ape Yacht Club).
-In that case, you will need to pay a one-time approval fee authorizing transactions between that contract and your wallet.
+Suppose the item you're listing was not created using OpenSea tools, but was instead minted through a custom NFT collection contract (like Bored Ape Yacht Club).
+In that case, you'll need to pay a one-time approval fee authorizing transactions between that NFT smart contract and your wallet.

 Token approval is required whenever you interact with a cryptocurrency for the first time.
-This includes other popular currencies like USDC and DAI.
+These are one-time fees per contract or token.

 You will pay gas fees on Ethereum when: